narasimhavuppala/angular-x-routing/README.md

 * Styling, Animating and Watching Routes
 * Secondary (Auxiliary) Routes
 * Route Guards
+  - canActivate : Entry for component
+  - canDeactivate : Entry for Component
 * Lazy Loading
+ -   loadChildren

 See app.component for notes, for example on optional routes parameters